standardhealth/fsh-ae/input/pagecontent/index.md

 We recognize the need to have a more cohesive effort to create an overarching and collaborative FHIR model that could represent these use cases.
 While collaborative discussions are underway, this IG distinguishes itself in several ways:
 * a focus on meeting NCI CTEP adverse event reporting requirements.
-* the narrow scoping for oncology-specific clinical trials, especially in support for the CodeX iCAREdata project.
+* the narrow scoping for oncology-specific clinical trials, especially in support for the CodeX ICAREdata project.

 ### Actors, Systems, and Use Case Scenarios